Photo by Paul Hammersley

 The City of Malden worked with the Metropolitan Area Planning Council (MAPC) to develop a Housing Needs Assessment that considers the community’s demographics, housing supply, and how well the housing meets the needs of residents.

 This analysis, completed by MAPC, the regional planning agency serving the people who live and work in the 101 cities and towns of Metropolitan Boston, can be found here.
-MAPC is committed to helping communities achieve local goals, regional collaboration, and smart growth.
 The Malden Housing Needs Assessment indicates Malden has significant current unmet housing needs that are projected to increase in the coming decade.
-The lack of supply in the face of such strong regional and local demand for housing will continue to drive up prices, impacting some Maldonians’ ability to maintain their homes, meet their basic needs, support the local economy, and ultimately stay and thrive.
+The lack of supply in the face of such strong regional and local demand for housing will likely continue to drive up prices, impacting some Maldonians’ ability to maintain their homes, meet their basic needs, support the local economy, and ultimately stay and thrive.

 Malden Housing Assessment Needs Advisory Committee

-The Advisory Committee (AC) helps guide the Housing Needs Assessment process.
+The Advisory Committee (AC) helped guide the Housing Needs Assessment process.

 ● sharing local knowledge of community attitudes towards housing, housing need and demand, challenges and barriers to meeting demand, development trends, and development opportunity areas

 ● identifying stakeholders

 ● reviewing and providing input on the analysis

 There are ten AC members, two of which are ex-officio members:

 ● Deborah Burke, Ex-Officio, Executive Director, Malden Redevelopment Authority